bamsargeant/Ricochet-EXE/README.md

 This repository is a reupload of the project, the complete project can be found with comments here: https://github.com/gotariz/COMP352_Project

-I was in charge of UI: menus, options, sounds and some level design; while Tom was in charge of physics and level implementation.
+I was in charge of UI: menus, options, sounds and some level design; while Tom was in charge of the game engine and level implementation.

 Gameplay: https://www.youtube.com/watch?v=9vuzlvKLpb8